Introduction:

 The computation of the minimum possible mass of the structure involves an optimization procedure using the total mass as the objective function and several non-linear constraints for displacements and stresses.
 Since the analysis is limited to plane examples, the feasibility of the stresses is evaluated at four positions of each element: at either end of the element and the upper and lower edges of the actual cross-section.

 To maintain simplicity, only nodal loads are considered, and distributed loads are not permitted, eliminating the need to check the stresses along the beam span.
 Additionally, each compressive element is checked for buckling.
 This involves computing Euler’s critical buckling force Nb,e for the element’s actual cross-section and ensuring that the absolute value of its normal force Ne does not exceed this critical buckling force.
 Assumptions regarding the cross-sections are necessary to streamline the calculations and minimize the number of design variables.
-Specifically, in this study, a square hollow section (SHS) is chosen, which can be described by only two independent variables: the cross-sectional area and the moment of inertia I. Feasibility for maximum allowable displacements is evaluated at predefined degrees of freedom.
+Specifically, in this study, a square hollow section (SHS) is chosen, which can be described by only two independent variables: the cross-sectional area A and the moment of inertia I. Feasibility for maximum allowable displacements is evaluated at predefined degrees of freedom.
 The maximum displacement at those chosen degrees of freedom, denoted as Dc, must not exceed the predefined limit [1].

 Problem formulation (Truss design inspired by high-rise buildings/bridges):